nyu-mlab/iot-inspector-client/ui/consent_overall_risks.md

 If your Internet connectivity is disrupted, quit IoT Inspector immediately.
 Your network should return to normal in about a minute.
 If the problem still persists, restart this computer (which runs IoT Inspector) and/or restart your home network.

-If you have any questions, please email Prof. Danny Y. Huang at iot-inspector-study@nyu.edu.
+If you have any questions, please email Prof. Danny Yuxing Huang at iot-inspector-study@nyu.edu.
 You may also report the problem at our [Issue Tracker](https://github.com/nyu-mlab/iot-inspector-client/issues).